-If you’re buying a home but already own one, most lenders will look at the new house as your primary residence and consider the old one to be an investment property.
-When they calculate your expense-to-income ratio, which is how they decide if you can afford the loan, they assume you'll be making payments on both properties.
-(Yes, even if you've told them that you plan to sell.)
+If you want to buy a house before selling your current one, most lenders will look at the new house as your primary residence and consider the old one to be an investment property.
+When they calculate your expense-to-income ratio, which is how they decide if you can afford the mortgage loan, they assume you’ll be making payments on both properties.
+(Yes, even if you’ve told them that you plan to sell.)

 Maybe you can carry two mortgages and you can prove it.
 That’s great, but you probably won’t get approved for as much as you can actually afford.
 This will limit the purchase price that you can offer, and that will hurt you if you end up in a multiple offer negotiation process.

 If you can’t afford to buy another house before selling yours, though, your only recourse is to make an offer that’s only good if you sell your current home.
 These are known as contingent offers.
 Some sellers can be reluctant to accept them, especially if those sellers have unrestricted offers coming in.

 How to Buy a House Before Selling Your Old One